ElcoK/BigData_AED/week2/lecture.md

 :class: important
 - Gain a basic understanding of using Pandas for data analysis.
 - Understand and know how you can perform a regression analysis.
+- Understand Random Forests and how they can be applied.
+- Know how to apply and train a Random Forest model within Python.
-- Know how to interpret your results.
+- Know how to interpret your Random Forest model.
 `````

 ## Linear regression